-- Select the upper face and click the Sketch pencil to open a new sketch. - Sketch a centerline that starts at the Origin. - Sketch a rectangle as shown
+- Select the upper face and click the Sketch pencil to open a new sketch. - Sketch a centerline that starts at the Origin. - Sketch a rectangle as shown.

-Both lines are Symmetric about the Centerline

-- Add the dimensions and relations as indicated.

-- Create an extruded cut using the $\ensuremath{\mathbf{Up\text{-}To\text{-}Vertex}}$ condition (up-to-surface also works).
+- Create an extruded cut using the Up-To-Vertex

+condition (up-to-surface also works).